ffmulks/bevy_enum_event/README.md

-# bevy_enum_events
+# bevy_enum_event

 General-purpose enum to Bevy event conversion macro.

 ## Overview

-`bevy_enum_events` provides a derive macro that automatically generates Bevy event types from enum variants.
+`bevy_enum_event` provides a derive macro that automatically generates Bevy event types from enum variants.
 For each variant in your enum, it creates a corresponding event struct organized in a snake_case module.
 Supports unit variants, tuple variants, and named field variants.

 ## Bevy Compatibility